cmu-sei/juneberry/docs/getting_started.md

 ```
 ### container_start.sh

-For convenience, the user may place the above commands (or any other commands) in a bash script named `container_start.sh` placed in the user's initial directory (`/juneberry` by default, or in a custom workspace, see below).
+For convenience, the user may place the above commands (or any other commands) in a bash script named
+`container_start.sh` placed in the user's initial directory (`/juneberry` by default, or in a
+custom workspace, see below).
 This script will be executed when the container is started.
 A sample `container_start.sh` is provided in the `juneberry/docker` directory.

 ## Using a custom workspace

 When the container is started, the user will be inside the `/juneberry` directory by default.
+However, the
-However, the user can choose another directory called a "custom workspace" to be in when the container starts.
+user can choose another directory called a "custom workspace" to be used when the container starts.

 A custom workspace is a directory that contains the following files and subdirectories: